Hyundai Ioniq 5 review - Engines, performance and drive

 - 3Range, charging and running costsWith a practical range and charging ability that leaves rivals standing, the Ioniq 5 should fit seamlessly into family life

-- 4Interior, design and technologyThe Ioniq 5's dazzling looks set it apart from rivals, while its infotainment set-up is equally impressive
+- 4Interior, design and technologyThe Ioniq 5's dazzling looks set it apart from rivals, while infotainment tech is equally impressive

 - 5Practicality, comfort and boot spaceDon’t be fooled by its hatchback style, the Ioniq 5 is definitely roomy enough to cope with the rigours of family life